melita02/Inventory-Management-System/README.md

 3. System Environment

-3.1 Hardware
-The hardware environment consists of the following:
-CPU
-Mother Board
-Hard Disk Space
-Display
-Memory
-Other Devices

 3.2 Software
 Technically, the system will run on any Operating System having Web Browser and XAMPP.
 (a) Development Tools: